-This paper provides an important examination of environmental protection activities designed primarily for land and water vis-a-vis environmental protection designed primarily for people.
+Polasky et al. provide an important examination of environmental protection activities designed primarily for land and water vis-a-vis environmental protection designed primarily for people.
 The authors used LANDFIRE Biophysical Settings data along with several other datasets to evaluate both scenarios.
 The findings show that protecting land for human benefit provides commensurate benefit to biodiversity, and that protecting land and water for the sake of biodiversity can result in clear human benefit as well.
-Montana: Extent of Conterminous US Rangelands
+Montana: Development of the Rangeland Vegetation Simulator